Sho-ki/Sho-ki/README.md

 # Hi There 👋 A Litte Bit About Me:

 My name is Shoki Ishii.
 I was born and raised in Japan.
-I graduated from Doshisha University with a major in English Education.
+I graduated from Doshisha University with a degree in English Education.
-After that, I started going to University of the People with a major in CS!!
+I am currently attending the University of the People and working towards a Bachelor's degree in Computer Science.

-I had been working full-time internship at veho works in Vietnam as a Front-End Software Developer and designed and developed 5+ apps.
+At the same time, I am working as a software developer at Teatis Inc. in Seattle, WA.
-I am currently learning Java and Node.js, and looking for a job as a Back-End Software Developer.
+I enjoy coding in Typescript, both front-end and server-side.

-Outside of that, I like doing workouts, reading books, and talking with my friends.
+Outside of that, I like working out and sushi.

 ## Top Technologies